ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ## Introduction

-* Amazon EC2 (Elastic Compute Cloud) offers scalable computing resources within the AWS cloud.
+* Cloud computing resources that are scalable are available through Amazon EC2 (Elastic Compute Cloud).

-* You can launch as many or as few virtual servers as necessary using Amazon EC2.
+* Amazon EC2 allows you to launch as many or as few virtual servers as needed.

-* Security, networking, and storage management are customizable.
+* Storage management, networking, and security are all adjustable.

-* Amazon EC2 allows dynamic scaling of instances, both up and down.
+* Instances can be dynamically scaled up or down with Amazon EC2.

-* Two storage options are available: Elastic Block Store (EBS) and instance store.
+* There are two types of storage options: instance store and elastic block store (EBS).

-* Preconfigured templates, known as Amazon Machine Images (AMIs), are provided.
+* Amazon Machine Images (AMIs) are preconfigured templates that are provided.

-* By default, new EC2 accounts are limited to a maximum of 20 instances per region, including two high I/O instances.
+* Two high I/O instances are included in the maximum 20 instances per region that are restricted to new EC2 accounts by default.

-* EC2 Instances come in four sizes: Nano, Small, Medium, Large.
+* There are four sizes for EC2 instances: Nano, Small, Medium, and Large.

 ## Types of EC2 instances

 ### General Purpose

-* General-purpose instances offer a balanced mix of computing power, memory, and networking resources, suitable for various tasks.
+* Suitable for a variety of applications, general-purpose instances provide a balanced combination of memory, networking, and processing capability.

-* General-purpose instances come in two different series.
+* There are two series of general-purpose instances.

     1. **M series :** M4, M5, M5a, M5n, M5zn, M6a, M6g, M6i, M6in, Mac, M7a, M7g, M7i, M7i-flex

     2. **T series :** T2 (free tier eligible), T3, T3a, T4g

-        * Here, each series denotes various aspects like
+        * Each series here indicates different things like

             * **M4 :** Older generation, balanced compute, memory, and networking.